Files often have data embedded into them.

 In Asset Bank it is possible to harvest this embedded data and use it to populate an asset's attribute values.
 To do this you need to first set up a mapping between the embedded data field and an attribute in Asset Bank.
 This is achieved on the Admin > Attributes > Embedded Data Mappings page:

 When adding a new data mapping you need to provide the following information:

 - Embedded data type - There are a number of different formats for embedded data depending on the file format of the image and the device used to create the image.
 Each format has a different set of fields, so you will need to know the format of the field you are interested in and specify it here.
 (Not sure what the type is?
 Read this article for help.)

-Note: If you set a download mapping and have the setting download-remote-storage-directly set to true, files which will have the data mapping embedded to them will not be downloaded directly from the remote storage device
+Note: If you set a download mapping and have the setting download-remote-storage-directly set to true, files which will have the data mapping embedded to them will not be downloaded directly from the remote storage device.

 - Binary data - If the value of the metadata field is a binary value then this checkbox needs to be ticked for the mapping to work.